No. 3 Michigan beats Ohio State for 2nd straight year, 45-23

 Jim Harbaugh and Michigan snapped an eight-game losing streak against their fiercest rivals last year with a cathartic 42-27 victory in the Big House.
 Now they have a two-game winning streak in The Game for the first time in 22 years.

+Maybe the biggest hero was McCarthy, who threw three touchdown passes and ran for a score.
+Edwards busted the game open with two long fourth-quarter TD runs.

+Playing almost the whole game without injured star running back Blake Corum (knee), Michigan was still able to beat Ohio State in Columbus for the first time since 2000.

-McCarthy, the second-year quarterback who won the starting job from incumbent Cade McNamara early in the season, played the game of his career when Michigan needed it most.
+McCarthy, the second-year quarterback who won the starting job from incumbent Cade McNamara early in the season, came up huge when Michigan needed it most.
+McCarthy passed for 263 yards and didn't commit a turnover.

 "He was just on fire in every way — throwing the ball, running the ball,” Harbaugh said.
 “So focused and determined.
 It was a team that was focused and determined.”